atljeremy/JFMinimalNotifications/README.md

 JFMinimalNotification
 ===========

 This is an iOS UIView for presenting a beautiful notification that is highly configurable and works for both iPhone and iPad.
-JFMinimalNotification is only available in ARC and targets iOS 7.0+.

 [![CocoaPods](https://img.shields.io/cocoapods/v/JFMinimalNotifications.svg)](https://cocoapods.org/pods/JFMinimalNotifications)
 [![CocoaPods](https://img.shields.io/cocoapods/l/JFMinimalNotifications.svg?maxAge=2592000)]()
 [![CocoaPods](https://img.shields.io/cocoapods/p/JFMinimalNotifications.svg?maxAge=2592000)]()

-Looking for an Android version?
-Garrett Franks created one and it's awesome, check it out: [https://github.com/gfranks/GFMinimalNotifications](https://github.com/gfranks/GFMinimalNotifications)

 What It Looks Like:
 ------------------